Njorda/njorda.github.io/content/posts/2025-08-31-vespa-match-phase.md

 ---
 layout: post
-title: "Vespa Search Engine: Highlight search results"
+title: "Vespa Search Engine: Match-phase"
-subtitle: "Dynamic bolding"
+subtitle: "Query degradation and the downsides of match-phase"
 date: 2025-08-31
 author: "Niklas Hansson"
-URL: "/2025/08/30/vespa_highlights_bolding"
+URL: "/2025/08/31/vespa_match_phase"
 ---

-This blog post is a follow-up to the [previous post](/2025/08/23/vespa_podcast_ranking).
-But in this blog post we will focuse on how to make the result of search more clear to user why id matched and on what.
-This is called[Dynamic snippets](https://docs.vespa.ai/en/document-summaries.html#dynamic-snippets) it is an awesome feature that is not that well explained in the docs so here we go.
+In this post we will debug a couple of queries to understand the performance and effects of Vespa’s match-phase.
+This is a follow-up to the [previous post](/2025/08/30/vespa_podcast_ranking).
+We assume you have the same setup if you want to run the queries yourself.

 If we use a previous query as an example:

 ```bash
 vespa query \